wix-incubator/express-angular-rss-feed-app/README.md

 mongod
 ```

-Now, we are ready to install the app dependencies by running the following at the parent directory of you app:
+Now, we are ready to install the app dependencies by running the following at the parent directory of your app:

 ```bash
 npm install